Ayeshan-Oshitha/Tutorial--Mosh--NextJs/001-Part-One/Docs/Notes-2.md

 To access **route parameters**, we use the `params` keyword.
 To access **query parameters**, we use the `searchParams` keyword.
 This is the rule in Next.js, and starting from **Next.js 15**, both of these are **asynchronous**.

 Note - We can access `params` or `searchParams` only inside **page files**.
 They cannot be accessed directly inside **components**.

+## Layouts

+We use layouts to create UI that is shared across multiple pages.

+A layout component should have a `children` prop of type `ReactNode`.